PPFD300 Science and Mathematics Education

 - has broad knowledge about learning strategies, arenas for learning and working methods characteristic for science and mathematics education

-- has knowledge about interdisciplinary collaboration and how to support learning in the three interdisciplinary issues that are expressed in the curriculum
+- has knowledge of the subject's role in interdisciplinary collaboration and teaching in the three interdisciplinary themes in the curriculum

 - has knowledge about the use of science and mathematics subjects in the professions